vancluever/terraform-provider-acme/website/docs/dns_providers/index.html.markdown

 ## Relation to Terraform provider configuration

-The DNS provider configuration specified in the [`acme_certificate`][resource-acme-certificate] resource is separate from any that you supply in a corresponding provider whose functionality overlaps with the certificate's DNS providers.
+The DNS provider configurations specified in the [`acme_certificate`][resource-acme-certificate] resource are separate from any that you supply in a corresponding provider whose functionality overlaps with the certificate's DNS providers.
 This ensures that there are no hard dependencies between any of these providers and the ACME provider, but it is